jmdots/vagrant-simulated-cloud-instances/README.md

 ### Nonequivalency

-The computer where you use this repo is probably not completely capable of completely simulating all aspects of the exact cloud instance type you want to simulate.
+The computer where you use this repo is probably not completely capable of simulating all aspects of the exact cloud instance type you want to simulate.

 There are several reasons for this, but here are just a few likely deltas between your host and that of any given cloud instance type.